Skip to main content

 • Research Abstract: Describe your key research questions and findings.
 Abstracts should be written for a broad audience, avoiding field-specific language and limited to 300 words or less.

-• Relevance to CoDExProposals should embrace the themes of computational and data-enabled research and be limited to 250 words or less.
-Presentations should describe the motivation of the research and outcomes.
+• Relevance to CoDExProposals should embrace the themes of computational and data-enabled innovation in big data and data science and limited to 250 words or less.
+Research focusing on large volumes of data, diverse data sets, efficient data processing, effective data validation, and value-driven results is preferred.

 Evaluation Criteria